-A shareholder desiring to recommend a candidate for election to the Board should submit a written notice, as required by the Company's Bylaws, including the candidate's name and qualifications to our Corporate Secretary, who will refer the recommendation to the CG&N Committee.
+A shareholder desiring to recommend a candidate for election to the Board should submit a written notice, as required by the Company's By-laws, including the candidate's name and qualifications to our Corporate Secretary, who will refer the recommendation to the CG&N Committee.
 The CG&N Committee may require any shareholder-recommended candidate to furnish such other information as may reasonably be required to determine the eligibility of such recommended candidate or to assist in evaluating the recommended candidate.
 The CG&N Committee may require the submission of a fully completed and signed Questionnaire for Directors and Executive Officers on the Company's standard form and a written consent by the shareholder-recommended candidate to serve as a director, if so elected.

-On December 14, 2015, the Board adopted amendments to the Company's By-laws to implement a proxy access provision.
-Under the proxy access provisions of our By-laws, eligible shareholders and/or shareholder groups will be permitted to include shareholder-nominated director candidates in our proxy materials at our 2017 annual meeting.
+Under the proxy access provisions of our By-laws, eligible shareholders and/or shareholder groups are permitted to include shareholder-nominated director candidates in our proxy materials.
 Additional details about the process to include shareholder-nominated director candidates in our proxy materials are set forth under "-Shareholder Proposals and Nominations" above and in Article II, Section 9 of the Company's By-laws.